Kos is a beautiful Greek island in the Dodecanese group. It is popular with all types of travelers and one of our favorite vacation destinations.

-- Paradise: This is one of the largest beaches on the island.
+- Paradise: this is one of the largest beaches on the island.
 It has thin white sand and crystal-clear waters.
-There are restaurants and water sports facilities at the beach.
+There, you can find restaurants and water sports facilities.

-- Exotic Beach (Xerokampos): Exotic Beach is one of the most popular in Kos, due to its natural beauty and clear waters.
-There are visitor amenities and a beach bar, where you can enjoy your drink night and day!
+- Exotic Beach (Xerokampos): it is one of the most popular ones in Kos, thanks to its natural beauty and clear waters.
+There are visitor amenities and a beach bar, where you can enjoy a drink night and day!

-- Cavo Paradiso: Cavo Paradiso is the hidden gem of Kos!
+- Cavo Paradiso: this is the hidden gem of Kos!
 It’s a secluded beach, perfect for relaxing moments under the sun and swimming in friendly waters.

-- Kamari: Kamari is right next to Limnionas and it is one of the largest and busiest beaches on the island.
+- Kamari: it is right next to Limnionas and is one of the largest and busiest beaches on the island.
 The sandy beach offers water sports facilities and other visitor amenities, such as local restaurants.

-- Camel: Camel is on the southern part of the island.
-It’s a rocky beach with natural shade, which makes it perfect for relaxation.
+- Camel: this beach is located on the southern part of the island.
+It is rocky and with natural shade, which makes it perfect for relaxation.
 There’s also a taverna nearby, serving delicious seafood.

-- Lagada: The beach is peaceful and popular with families.
+- Lagada: this beach is peaceful and popular with families.
 Kids can swim in crystal-clear waters and there are some visitor amenities.

-- Psilos Gremos: This amazing sandy beach is at the bay of Kefalos and it has turquoise waters.
+- Psilos Gremos: this amazing sandy beach is at the bay of Kefalos and has turquoise waters.
 There are no visitor amenities, but you can have lunch at the restaurant nearby.

-- Volcania: Volcania is on the northwestern coast of Kos.
+- Volcania: it is located on the northwestern coast of Kos.
 It has shallow waters and thin white sand.
 The beach is named after the volcanic rocks in the area.

 Sightseeing in Kos

-Kos is inhabited since ancient times and many civilizations have thrived on the island.
-In Chora and in some of the smaller villages, there are several monuments of historical importance that are worth a visit.
+Kos has been inhabited since ancient times and many civilizations have thrived on the island.
+In Chora and in some of the smaller villages, there are several monuments of historical importance that are worth visiting.
 Kos is the birthplace of Hippocrates, the ancient Greek physician, who is considered to be the “father of medicine”.
-Ferryhopper suggests that you visit:

 - Casa Romana: restored Roman mansion